zadarastorage/zadara-csi/docs/README.md

 ### Troubleshooting

 The most common problems:
-- Invalid VPSA credentials (url, token)
+- Invalid VPSA credentials (url, token).
 - VPSA is not accessible (network problems)
-- iSCSI is not configured properly:
+- iSCSI is not configured properly (when using `client-server` iSCSI mode):
     - initiator utils (e.g. `open-iscsi`) are not installed on K8s nodes
     - `run-on-host-server` service is not installed, or is disabled
     - IQN in `/etc/initiatorname.iscsi` is not unique for each node